openservicemesh/osm/docs/patterns/observability/metrics.md

 OSM is able to automatically provision Prometheus and Grafana instances to monitor the mesh, however the user can choose not to, in favour of an already existing deployment or service (we will refer to the latter as Bring-Your-Own, or BYO)

 ### Automatic bring up
+By default, both Prometheus and Grafana are disabled.

-By default, OSM installation will deploy a Prometheus instance to scrape the sidecar's metrics endpoints.
+However, when configured with the `--deploy-grafana` flag, OSM installation will deploy a Prometheus instance to scrape the sidecar's metrics endpoints.
 Based on the metrics scraping configuration set by the user, OSM will annotate pods part of the mesh with necessary metrics annotations to have Prometheus reach and scrape the pods to collect relevant metrics.
-To install Grafana for metrics visualization, set the `enable-grafana` flag to true when installing OSM using the `osm install` command.
+To install Grafana for metrics visualization, set the `deploy-grafana` flag to true when installing OSM using the `osm install` command.

 The automatic bring up can be overridden with the `osm install` option during install time:
 ```